CS-UCR/cs105-prj-phase3-bdaycupcake/README.md

 ## Phase 1
 **Sungho Ahn**: responsible for whole Phase 1\
-responsible for crawing using Scrapy, API, online download.\
 *Contribution*: Creating crawler and obtain relevant datasets\
-- Created web-crawler using Scrapy
+Created web-crawler using Scrapy\
-- Using the crawler, API, and online download, obtained the following three datasets we've used throughout the project phases.\
+Using the crawler, API, and online download, obtained the following three datasets we've used throughout the project phases.\
--- cost-of-living-1.csv
+- cost-of-living-1.csv
--- cost-of-living-2.csv
+- cost-of-living-2.csv
--- cost-of-living-3.csv\
+- cost-of-living-3.csv\
 The file names have changed for convenience in coding process.

 **Shruthi Ram**: N/A\